 D. Continuous process workflow

-Similar to mass production, a continuous process workflow runs 24/7 to produce very large volumes.
-However, it handles raw materials that are not discrete, such as liquids, gases, or powders.
+A continuous process workflow runs 24/7 to produce very large volumes, but unlike mass production, it handles non-discrete materials like liquids, gases, or powders.
+This is what’s known as process manufacturing, which has its own set of rules and challenges.
 The highly automated process avoids costly stops, so it suits oil refineries, chemical plants, power plants, and water treatment facilities.

 Designing an effective production workflow requires systematic analysis and careful planning.
-It is not just a task list but an integrated, efficient, and adaptable system.
+It’s not just a task list but an integrated, efficient, and adaptable system.
 By following a structured approach, you ensure no detail is missed and create a practical workflow that can elevate your operations.

 A. Automation of repetitive tasks